On the $p$-divisibility of class numbers of an infinite family of imaginary quadratic fields $\mathbb{Q} (\sqrt{d})$ and $\mathbb{Q} (\sqrt{d+1}).$: Acknowledgements

 \section{Acknowledgements}

 We thank Prof. Kalyan Chakraborty for introducing this problem to us.
 We thank IISER Tiruvananthapuram for providing excellent working conditions.
-We thank SageMath for the numerical evidence of our theorems.
+We thank Azizul Hoque for his comments and the careful reading of this article.
+We acknowledge SageMath for the numerical evidence of our theorems.
+We like to express our deep gratitude to the anonymous referee for carefully analyzing the article, refining several arguments and making suggestions for a better presentation.